 Smaller players should be aware that Google prefers focused sites, so they should regularly update any unfocused pages to boost their organic search results.

-What are your thoughts on marketing in the travel, tourism, and hotel industries?
+What are your thoughts on digital marketing in the travel, tourism, and hotel industries?